-If a transit agency employee observes any of the actions described in Section 1, or notes other activities that increase suspicion, he or she should do one of the following, depending on the transit agency's preestablished policies and procedures.
+If a transit agency employee observes any of the actions described in Section 1, or notes other activities that increase suspicion, they should engage one of the following options, depending on the transit agency's preestablished policies and procedures.
+Transit agencies should carefully consider and clearly establish when it is appropriate for their employees to interact with someone who is acting in an out-of-the-ordinary or suspicious manner.